ThiagoCorreaSilva/MushcFlow/README.md

 Compiling: you can just clone or download source code and open with QtCreator

 Installation: you can use the file "MushcFlow_Installer.exe" or if you dont want the installer, download the "MushcFlow.zip" and open "MushcFlow.exe"!

+## Help
+If you app dont open or another error occure to you, please go to MushcFlow root folder and delete the file "configs.json"! and open MushcFlow again

+The "configs.json" is not responsable for your songs, this file is only to MushcFlow know where is Song Folder

 ## Libraries used
 Qt (for GUI and code)